Things to Consider When Shopping for a Vehicle

 Should You Accept Dealer Financing?
 Learn How to Save on a Loan

-Generally, a car buyer should not accept dealer financing, unless there are compelling rebates that more than offset the typically higher interest rates.
+Generally, most buyers should not accept dealer financing, unless there are compelling rebates that more than offset the typically higher interest rates.
 Even if the buyer has an excellent credit rating, the dealer’s finance company will likely charge them a higher interest rate than if the buyer were to obtain a loan from a bank or credit union.
 If the purchaser has less than perfect credit, the dealer finance company will likely charge a very high interest rate for the loan.
 Dealer financing with 18 percent interest are not uncommon for those with poor or no credit.

-However, most people are not prepared to pay the full purchase price in cash when they buy a car, financing at least some portion of the vehicle.
-Still, a large downpayment will minimize the loan and keep car payments down.
+However, most people are not prepared to pay the full purchase price in cash when they buy, financing at least some portion of the vehicle.
+Still, a large downpayment will minimize the loan and keep monthly payments down.
 For those who must finance their vehicles, taking a few months to clean up any credit problems before applying for the loan is advisable.
 Obtain credit reports from all three credit reporting agencies, which you can do for free at AnnualCreditReport.com.
 Challenge any information that is not recognized or verifiable.
 The company that has placed the entry on the credit report has 30 days to respond to a challenge with proof that the creditor owes them what the entry claims.
 If the company does not respond within 30 days, the entry is removed from the credit report.

 Once credit reports are cleaned up, the buyer should shop the loan around to various banks and finance companies.
 With good credit, the purchaser will be more likely to obtain a low interest rate for the loan.
-Factor in a healthy downpayment so that an amount less than the full purchase price must be financed, and the car purchaser will obtain a better interest rate and lower car payments, too.
+Factor in a healthy downpayment so that an amount less than the full purchase price must be financed, and the purchaser will obtain a better interest rate and lower monthly payments, too.
 Generally speaking, the lower the amount borrowed & the shorter the loan term, the less interest you have to pay on a loan.

 What Time of Year to Buy to Get the Best Deals

-Many people believe that the best time of year to purchase a new car is in September.
+Many people believe that the best time of year to buy is in September.
 For example, the best time to purchase a 2012 model is in September of 2012.
 This is because the next year’s models are released in September of the preceding year so in September of 2012, the 2013 models are showing up at the dealerships.
 The dealers will make better deals knowing that they need to clear out the inventory to make room for the 2013 models.
 Dealers will often offer “year end” sales on the previous years’ models.